lineheeschjessen/Synopsis/README.md

 # Synopsis

-This folder contains my synopsis and my thought on writing it.
+This folder contains my synopsis and my thoughts on writing it.